 “EcoNorth” or “we” or “us” or “our” means EcoNorth Ltd.

-“Personal data” means any information relating to an identified or identifiable natural person (Data Subject).
+“Personal data” means any information relating to an identified or identifiable natural person.
 An identifiable natural person is one who can be identified directly or indirectly, in particular by reference to an identifier such as a name, identification number, location data, online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

 “Data Controller” means the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data.

 “Data Subject” means an individual on whom data is collected and processed.
-This can be an organisation’s customers, contractors, suppliers and employees.
+This can be an organisation’s customers, contractors, suppliers and employees for example.

 “Processing” means any operation or set of operations performed on personal data or on sets of personal data, whether or not by automated means such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.